Statistical methods for partitioning ribbon and globally-distributed flux using data from the Interstellar Boundary Explorer: Evaluating separation and center estimation in simulated data

 \subsubsection{Visual evaluation of ribbon separated maps}

-In \textbf{Figure \ref{simsep_ecliptic}}, we present the GDF and ribbon-only maps obtained by applying the proposed methods to each of the three ``ideal" input datasets in the ecliptic rotational frame.
+In \textbf{Figure \ref{simsep_ecliptic}}, we present the GDF and ribbon-only maps obtained by applying the proposed methods to each of the three ``ideal" input datasets.
 Corresponding maps in the ribbon-centric frame and/or based on estimated input maps are presented in \textbf{Supp.
-Figure D1}.
-In settings S1/S2, the ribbon separations appear very clean, with little evidence of ribbon-related artifacts in the GDF-only map.
-For scenario S3, the region formerly containing the ribbon is visible in the GDF maps through residual banding, blurring, and other artifacts.
+Figure E1}.
+In scenarios S1/S2, the ribbon separations appear very clean, with little evidence of ribbon-related artifacts in the GDF-only map.
+For scenario S3, the region formerly containing the ribbon is visible in the GDF maps through very minor residual blurring and other artifacts.
 As shown in \textbf{Supp.
-Figure D2}, maps produced using the methods in \citet{Reisenfeld2021} show even more pronounced banding and other artifacts across all simulation scenarios.
+Figure E2}, maps produced using the methods in \citet{Reisenfeld2021} show much more pronounced banding and other artifacts.